-Based on local data and other key BID performance targets/activities, North Notts BID will also establish a set of key performance indicators (KPIs) against which the performance of the BID will be monitored and evaluated ongoing.
+demonstrate the effectiveness of the projects and services that we deliver.Based on local data and other key BID performance targets/activities, North Notts BID will also establish a set of key performance indicators (KPIs).
+These will ensure the North Notts

-The KPIs will ensure the North Notts
+BID is accountable to our BID members and that its performance is regularly monitored in a structured way by the North Notts BID Strategic Board.

-BID is accountable to all levy payers and that its performance is regularly monitored in a structured way by the North Notts BID Board.
+Just like a political election, there is no minimum turnout required during the 28-day postal ballot.
+If more than 50% of those businesses voting (both in terms of total number and overall

-Just like a political election there is no minimum turnout required during the 28 day postal ballot.
-If a majority of businesses (both in terms of total number and overall rateable value) vote ‘yes’ the area will achieve ‘Business Improvement District’ status and join the many other established BIDs across the UK.The money collected is ring-fenced and managed by the BID Board, made up of business representatives across the district, for sole use by the BID to deliver the projects set
+All eligible businesses (with a business rateable value of £12,000 and above) will be required to contribute to the BID, even if a business voted ‘no’ or did not vote.The money collected will be ring-fenced and managed by the BID Board, made up of business representatives across the district, for sole use by the BID to deliver the projects set

-Any person, registered company, charity or non-profit making organisation who is a business occupier or leaseholder of a business premises with a rateable value of £12,000 or above within the BID area is liable to pay the levy.This applies to both occupied and non-occupied business premises.
+If the vote is ‘yes’, any person, registered company, charity or non-profit making organisation that is a business occupier or leaseholder of a business premises with a rateable value of £12,000 or above within the BID area will pay the levy.This applies to both occupied and non-occupied business premises.
 Property landlords only

 become liable where the property is empty and a lease does not exist.

 The amount you pay will be 1% of your individual business rateable value (not your business rates).

-The BID will cover a five year period between 1st September 2017 and 31 August 2022.
+The BID will cover a five-year period between 1st September 2022 and 31st August 2027.

 - A more buoyant local economy